jwt625/ReadingNotes/Physics/QuantumTrajSuperCondQubit/QuantumTrajectoriesofaSuperconductingQubit.md

 From it, the most likely time can be calculated (time when the trajectory evolve to yield maximum $P(z_F|z_I) $).

 #### Distribution of quantum trajectories
+- use pre and post selection to create ensemble of system with chosen initial/final state
 - Define closeness of any two trajectories
 - calculate it between all possible pairs of trajectories and search for $N$ trajectories with lowest average distance

+Results:

+- distribution of un-driven trajectories obtained, showing most likely path agree with theory prediction.
+See Fig 7.2
+- $P(z_F|z_I=0) $ vs post-selection time agree with "most likely time"
+- distribution of driven trajectories obtained, in an intermediate parameter regime between quantum jumps and diffusive trajectories

+### Quantum efficiency and squeezing

+limiting factor of quantum efficiency in the author's case: imperfect squeezing

+Possible limitating factor on $\eta_{amp}$:
+1. gain too low to overcome the added noise of the HEMT
+2. insufficient paramp bandwidth
+3. loss in the paramp, dominated by the dielectric losses in the SiN_x capacitors, $Q\sim 5000$
+4. paramp could be hotter than the 20mK plate

 ### Questions